center-for-threat-informed-defense/attack_to_veris/docs/methodology.md

 ## Scope
 Not all VERIS axes or enumeration values describe adversary behaviors that can be found in ATT&CK.
 This mapping is constrained to just the portions of VERIS that map to ATT&CK techniques and sub-techniques.

-Within the axes axes that describe adversary behaviors, the scope is further narrowed based on whether the adversary behaviors for a particular VERIS enumeration category align to ATT&CK.
+Within the axes that describe adversary behaviors, the scope is further narrowed based on whether the adversary behaviors for a particular VERIS enumeration category align to ATT&CK.
 For example, ATT&CK does not cover unintentional errors or natural disasters and therefore the Error and Environmental enumeration categories in the Action axis are not mapped.

 **Axis Scope**